NextCenturyCorporation/nucleus/README.md

 The **relations array** contains one or more nested **relation arrays**; each **relation array** contains one or more strings or nested string arrays; each string, or each individual nested string array, is a **set of relation fields**.
 A **relation array** must have more than one **set of relation fields**, and each **set of relation fields** must have the same number of array elements (or must all be single strings).
 Creating a filter containing a combination of fields exactly matching one **set of relation fields** will automatically generate additional filters with the same operators and [type](#filter-type) but substituting each other **set of relation fields** (one filter per set).
 See [Relation Examples](#relation-examples) below.

-Note that, with Elasticsearch, we equate **indexes** with databases and **mapping types** with tables.
-See the [NUCLEUS Data Server's README file](https://github.com/NextCenturyCorporation/neon-server#datastore-configuration) on more information regarding Elasticsearch datastore configuration.

 #### Data Server URL

 The **data server URL** should be the hostname of your deployed [NUCLEUS Data Server](#the-data-server) WITH the `http` or `https` prefix if needed.
 It should also have an endpoint matching the `server.servlet.context-path` set in the Data Server's [`application.properties`](https://github.com/NextCenturyCorporation/neon-server/blob/master/server/src/main/resources/application.properties) file, WITHOUT the `/services` part.
 For example, if your Data Server is deployed at `http://my_server.com:1234` and its `server.servlet.context-path` is set to `/abcd/services`, then your Dataset's data server URL should be `http://my_server.com:1234/abcd`.